gingerbeardman/gingerbeardman.github.io/_posts/2021-03-15-kamisuki-woman-combing-her-hair.md

 ![](https://pbs.twimg.com/media/EwW7GeQWEAYXbGt.jpg)

-This piece is now for sale [(foundation.app/gingerbeardman…)](https://foundation.app/gingerbeardman/1-bit-woodblock-kamisuki-7668)
+This piece will be for sale as a print very soon.

 ![PNG](/images/posts/1bit-kamisuki.png)